-18 U.S.C. § 2250(a) FAILURE TO REGISTER/UPDATE AS SEX OFFENDER - ELEMENTS
+18 U.S.C. § 2250(A) FAILURE TO REGISTER/ UPDATE AS SEX OFFENDER - ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] of the indictment charge[s] the defendant[s] with] failing to register or update registration as a sex offender.
-In order for you to find [a; the] defendant guilty of this charge, the government must prove each of the [three] following elements beyond a reasonable doubt:
+[The indictment charges the defendant[s] with] [Count[s] of the indictment charge[s] the defendant[s] with] failing to register or update registration as a sex offender.
+In order for you to find [a] [the] defendant guilty of this count, the government must prove each of the [three] following elements beyond a reasonable doubt:

 - 1. The defendant was required to register under the Sex Offender Registration and Notification Act; and - 2.
-The defendant knowingly failed to [register][update his registration] as required by the Sex Offender Registration and Notification Act; and - 3.
-The defendant traveled in interstate or foreign commerce after failing to [register][update his registration].
+The defendant traveled in interstate or foreign commerce; and - 3.
+The defendant then knowingly failed to [register] [update his registration] as required by the Sex Offender Registration and Notification Act.

-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].

-If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-18 U.S.C. §2250(b) provides an affirmative defense where uncontrollable circumstances prevented the individual from complying, the individual did not contribute to the creation of those circumstances, and the individual complied as soon as the circumstances ceased to exist.
+18 U.S.C. § 2250(a) provides an affirmative defense where uncontrollable circumstances prevented the individual from complying, the individual did not contribute to the creation of those circumstances, and the individual complied as soon as the circumstances ceased to exist.